i JODI BIEBER 18mb

 # i focuses on the youth of Johannesburg, aged 15 to 23: a generation that did not grow up under apartheid, and who have the ability to access and communicate using technologies that integrate them within a larger global community.
 Having different historical experiences than those of their parents, they have their own visions and expectations of themselves and of South Africa.

-In this campaign, I collaborated over a period of two years, starting in 2016, with a wide range of 45 young people from Johannesburg – from different cultures, income groups and areas – to produce a portraiture project that expresses young people’s visions of themselves and their country.
+In this campaign, I collaborated over a period of three years, starting in 2016, with a wide range of 45 young people from Johannesburg – from different cultures, income groups and areas – to produce a portraiture project that expresses young people’s visions of themselves and their country.
 These visions are expressed in the words of the young people, their own photographs from their phones, and the portraits I photographed of each individual.

 I have taken on this project because I believe that young people can lead our future with new, fresh narratives.
 For example, the older generation’s lived experience is during apartheid in South Africa and – through extensive interviews with the young people on this project – the words echoed were for fresh new conversations, new ways of being, of living their lives and creating their own stories.